-The CAISO operated the Real-Time Market ("RTM") that performed several important functions related to LCD.
+The CAISO operated the Real-Time Market ("RTM") that performed several important functions related to LCD while matching generation and demand to maintain the frequency of the grid.
 Like the DAM, the RTM market established financially binding awards for awarded hour-ahead self-schedules and bids, but only at intertie scheduling points.
-In addition, the RTM market enabled SDG&E to submit updated self-schedules and cost-based bids for its dispatchable resources so the CAISO could issue incremental or decremental dispatches in prices and submitted these trades for Commission review in its QCR.

-the real-time market based on this updated data.
+In addition, the RTM market enabled SDG&E to submit updated self-schedules and cost-based bids for its dispatchable resources, so the CAISO could issue incremental or decremental dispatches in the real-time market based on this updated data.
 SDG&E also self-scheduled its VER resources in RTM as required under VER rules.
 Of note, the CAISO did not allow load self-schedules and bids to be updated in RTM; any differences between actual load and the load quantity cleared in the DAM were automatically settled at the real-time market price.